mklemm/jaxb-rich-contract-plugin/README.md

 ##### -overrideCollectionClass=`<string>` (null)
-Modify collection getters to be declared to return a custom type implementing java.util.Iterable instead of List.
+Modify collection getters to be declared to return a custom type implementing java.lang.Iterable instead of List.

 ##### -constructorAccess=`<string>` (public)
 Generate constructors of an immutable class with the specified access level ("public", "private", "protected", "default").
 By specification, JAXB needs a public no-arg constructor for marshalling and unmarshalling objects to an from XML.
 It turns out, however, that many implementations support protected constructors as well.
 This option has been included since it doesn't make sense to construct an empty object which then cannot be modified, But anyway, use with caution.

+## modifier
+### Motivation
+Sometimes you wish to make as many of your classes immutable as possible, but in some scenarios they should still be modifiable.
+This plugin allows you to create a controlled entry point for modifications like this.

+### Function
+This plugin simply creates an inner instance class that provides access through tne normal setXXX methods and getXXX methods for collections that return the mutable version of the collection property.

+### Usage
+#### -Xmodifier

+#### Options

+##### -modifierClassName=`<string>` (Modifier)
+Name of the generated inner class that allows to modify the state of generated objects (if generateModifier=y).

+##### -modifierMethodName=`<string>` (modifier)
+Name of the generated method that allows to instantiate the modifier class (if generateModifier=y).

 ## group-contract